leap-stc/leap-stc.github.io/docs/technical-reference/authentication.md

 **Step by Step instructions**

-- Reach out to the [](support.data_compute_team).
-They will contact the OSN pod admin and share bucket credentials for the `'leap-pangeo-inbox'` bucket. important for the later steps).
-How you exactly achieve the upload will depend on your preference.
+1. Reach out to the [](support.data_compute_team).
+They will contact the OSN pod admin and share bucket credentials for the `'leap-pangeo-inbox'` bucket.
+1. How you exactly achieve the upload will depend on your preference.
 Some common options include:
-  - Open a bunch of netcdf files into xarray and use `.to_zarr(...)` to write the data to zarr.
+   - Load / Aggregate your NetCDF files using xarray and save the output to Zarr using `.to_zarr(...)`
-  - Use fsspec or rclone to move an existing zarr store to the target bucket Either way the uploaded folder should contain one or more zarr stores!
+   - Use fsspec or rclone to move an existing zarr store to the target bucket

+Whatever method you use, the final upload must contain one or more valid Zarr stores.
+These are required for compatibility with LEAP's cloud-optimized workflows.
 A typical workflow for the above steps might look like:

 ```python
 import xarray as xr